slipstream/SlipStreamDocumentation/docs/advanced_tutorial/applications.rst

 -------------------------

-Now that the application has been defined, you can deploy the full application with a single click of the "Deploy..." button.
+Now that the application has been defined, you can deploy the full application by clicking the "Deploy..." button.
 Doing so will bring up the usual run dialog.

 .. image:: images/screenshots/app-run-dialog.png
    :alt: Components in Application